 Commercial Truck Driving Certificate Program Tuition: $132 per credit hour plus fees

 Fuel Surcharge Fee: $185 per student per term

 Accident Insurance Fee: $6 per student per term

 Athletic Fee: $35 per student per term

-Room and Board Fee (If applicable): The cost of a semi-private dorm room is $2,500 per bed per term for James Hall and Martin Hall.
+Room and Board Fee (If applicable): The cost of a semi-private dorm room is $2,500 per bed per term (fall semester) or $2,600 per bed per term (spring semester) for James Hall and Martin Hall.
 This includes meals at the SGTC cafeteria.